developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 leave the customization to the Oathkeeper rule later in this blog.
 The URLs, however, are a required field and must be specified at the configuration level.

+There will be more blog posts including Ory [Oathkeeper] and other authenticators and authorizers in the future.
+Stay tuned for more.
+:fingers_crossed:

 #### Tracing Endoints

 In all of the [Ory] products, you can specify where to ship your traces to.